matutosi/clidatajp/cran-comments.md

 ## devtools::check_rhub() and devtools::check_win_devel()

-There were 0 errors  | 0 warnings  | 3 notes
+There were 0 errors  | 0 warnings  | 1 notes

-* checking CRAN incoming feasibility ...
-[14s] NOTE
-  New submission
-  Maintainer: 'Toshikazu Matsumura <matutosi@gmail.com>'

 * checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
     'lastMiKTeXException'

-*  checking HTML version of manual ...
-NOTE
-   Skipping checking HTML validation: no command 'tidy' found

 # Downstream dependencies